Jummit/otome-os/README.md

 x

 TODO:
+Parameters
-Flow control: loops, conditions immediate execution, folders execute a file functions with parameters multiline (wait until everything is closed)
+Flow control: loops, conditions more stream manipulation commands immediate execution, folders execute a file functions with parameters multiline (wait until everything is closed) save history to disk escaping in strings port this whole thing to rust fancy frontend with autocompletion make it a game?
+Or maybe an actual shell?

 DONE: Tests, Strings, List sugar, Aliases, Error handling